usmaanalii/javascript/JavaScript30/analysis.md

 ### getBoundingClientRect modification

 This object, will be default give values based on the current viewport's top-left point.
-On occasion, you might want the element you are targetting to be based on another element.
+On occasion, you might want the element you are targeting to be based on another element.

-To do this, you must get that element's values via `getBoundingClientRect` and subtract these from the element you are targetting.
+To do this, you must get that element's values via `getBoundingClientRect` and subtract these from the element you are targeting.

 An example is shown below, where the `dropdown` is positioned based on the 'nav'.